 Policies and rules

-From 1 July 2007, new legislation regulating the provision of education to onshore international students took effect.
-The new National Code 2007 is part of the ESOS Act (Education Services for Overseas Students Act).
+From 1 January 2018, the National Code 2018 (legislation regulating the provision of education to onshore international students) took effect.
+The National Code 2018 is part of the ESOS Act (Education Services for Overseas Students Act).
 This Act governs the provision of education to onshore international students in Australia.

 For more information, visit: ESOS Framework: Australian Government information website

-International students are required to complete their study within the expected program duration.
+International students are required to complete their study within the expected program course duration.

 The expected duration is given on your eCoE (Electronic Confirmation of Enrolment).
-To complete your program in the expected duration, you will need to be enrolled in a 100% load each Trimester (T1 and T2).
+To complete your program in the expected duration, you would normally need to be enrolled in a 100% load each Trimester (T1 and T2).

-There are now situations, however, where you can enrol in a less than full-time load:
+You can, however, enrol in a less than full-time load: